rutvikk99/synapse/demos/module5/README.md

     ![The run button is highlighted.](media/sql-run.png "Run")

-    We just created the view to wrap the SQL query that selects data from the CSV file and selected from the view:
+    We just created the view to wrap the SQL query that selects data from the CSV file, then selected rows from the view:

     ![The query results are displayed.](media/create-view-script-results.png "Query results")